 BioAg nutritional programs can be developed for a wide range of dryland and irrigated agricultural and horticultural enterprises.

-The programs are backed up by years of experience and significant numbers of independent trials on the application of our products to ensure greatest efficacy.
+BioAg programs for better soil are backed up by grower success stories, years of experience and significant numbers of independent trials on the application of our products to ensure greatest efficacy.

-Where, when and how much of a soluble fertiliser application is likely to be bound
+- where, when and how much of a soluble fertiliser application is likely to be bound up

-Our clients’ leaf samples are tested by the CSBP Soil & Plant Analysis Laboratory in Western Australia (see http://www.csbp.com.au/Home-Fertilisers/Nutrition-Services/Soil-Plant-Testing.aspx).
+We use the CSBP Soil & Plant Analysis Laboratory in Western Australia for leaf sample testing.

 We test leaf tissue for the following reasons: